yourlabs/yourlabs.remember/README.rst

 - **massive speedup**: require a dependency role Once And Only Once
 - **inventoryless dry**: remember variables injected from the CLI on the host
+- **CLI variable prompt**: interactive questioning of the user for facts

 .. note:: This role does not automatically download dependency roles: that's
           the job of bigsudo command.